itzdeenzxx/itzdeenzxx/README.md

 </div>

 ## 🚀 About Me
-I'm a passionate Computer Science student at Kasetsart University, Sriracha Campus, with a keen interest in AI, Machine Learning, and Software Development.
+I'm a passionate with a keen interest in AI, Machine Learning, and Software Development.
 I thrive on solving complex problems, participating in hackathons, and building impactful projects that make a difference.
 ## 🔥 Technical Skills & Tools

 <div align="center">